Unveiling Light-Quark Yukawa Flavor Structure via Dihadron Fragmentation at Lepton Colliders

-where $H$ denotes the Higgs field, and $y_q$ ($\tilde{y}_q$) parameterizes the $CP$-even ($CP$-odd) component.
-The Higgs-induced contribution arises from the golden process $e^+e^-\to ZH$ followed by $H\to q\bar q$, while the dominant background originates from continuum process $e^- e^+ \to q\bar q$ with initial-state and final-state radiation.
+where $H$ denotes the Higgs field, and $y_q$ ($\tilde{y}_q$) parametrizes the $CP$-even ($CP$-odd) component.
+The Higgs-induced contribution arises from the golden process $e^+e^-\to ZH$ followed by $H\to q\bar q$, while the dominant background originates from continuum process $e^- e^+ \to q\bar q$ with initial-state and final-state radiation, as shown in Fig.~\ref{Fig:MM}.
 Their interference induces a single helicity flip of light quark, leading to a transverse-spin dependent contribution that is linear in $y_q$ and $\tilde{y}_q$.

 To isolate this transverse-spin effect and disentangle the flavor dependence of the Yukawa couplings, we consider events in which one of the final-state partons fragments into a dihadron while the recoiling parton produces a single hadron.
 In the center-of-mass frame (c.m.), the process is